 We are not all scientists — we don’t have PhDs in Marine Science, nor do we read academic research papers for a hobby.
 Consequently, the science community needs to learn the balance between getting the scientific facts out there and not oversimplifying it so that the meaning is lost.
 As Maxine says, “Scientists need to turn the science into everyday pub talk, so you can explain it over the dinner table.”

-If you’re interested in learning more about creating change through politics, check out the Bachelor of Arts, majoring in Politics and International Relations.
+If you’re interested in learning more about creating change through politics, check out the what you can do with JCU Arts and Social Sciences.

 Feature image: shutterstock